Gold Silver IRA Custodians: The Professional Guide to Choosing IRA Custodians for Gold and Precious Metals

 Self directed IRA investing offers flexibility, but it also requires strict compliance.
 The custodian helps, yet the account holder remains responsible for decisions that could trigger taxable events.
 Missteps can cause an IRA distribution, meaning the retirement investor may pay taxes and potentially early withdrawal penalties.

-Important IRS rules to keep in mind
+Important IRS Rules to Keep in Mind

 - No personal possession: IRA metals must be stored via approved precious metals storage arrangements.